-AEB Mode (Automatic Exposure Bracketing).
+Mode (Automatic Exposure Bracketing).
 DSLR cameras and some compact digital cameras offer this feature.
 It enables you to automatically take three or more exposures in a row: one at the proper exposure, one or more underexposed, and one or more overexposed.

 Aperture Priority In Aperture Priority mode, you select the aperture and the camera determines the correct shutter speed for the available light.
 The shutter speed also depends on ISO sensitivity.
-This is the right mode for shooting bracketed shots for HDR depth corresponds to 2^(Bit Depth) levels (e.g. 256 for 8-bit).

-(refer to Section 1 for more information).
+This is the right mode for shooting bracketed shots for HDR (refer to Section 1 for more information).

 Bits represent digital data in computers.
 Digital Images are made of bits.
-A bit in an image.
+A bit depth corresponds to 2^(Bit Depth) levels (e.g. 256 for 8-bit).

-Bit Depth The number of bits a file type uses to represent a pixel's color at a given location camera, resulting in photos of the same scene taken with different exposures tion occurs.
+Bit Depth The number of bits a file type uses to represent a pixel's color at a given location in an image.

+Bracketed images A group of photos taken with the Automatic Exposure Bracketing function of a camera, resulting in photos of the same scene taken with different exposures occurs.
 For example, the purple fringing you often find around edges (leaves in front of a bright sky).